parrot-tts/Parrot-TTS/README.md

 ## Running a Demo

-Run a demo using the provided Jupyter notebook, `demo.ipynb`
+Run a demo using the provided Jupyter notebook, `demo.ipynb`.
+The checkpoints are trained on training data available from https://sites.google.com/view/limmits25/home?authuser=0

-- The notebook will automatically download the following files from Google Drive:
+- The notebook will automatically download the following files from Google Drive and store at following locations:
     - `runs/aligner/symbol.pkl`: A dictionary to map characters to tokens.
     - `runs/TTE/ckpt`: Model to convert character text tokens to HuBERT units.
     - `runs/vocoder/checkpoints`: Model to predict speech from HuBERT units.